storacha/specs/w3-provider.md

 ### Subscription List

-Agent MAY invoke `subscription/list` capability to list provisions under this subscription.
+An agent MAY invoke the `subscription/list` capability to list provisions under this subscription.

 #### Subscription List Schema